unicefuganda/uSurvey/docs/installation.md

 * Minimum of 2GB RAM for test environment

-* 16GB RAM should be enough for production setups with less than 1million survey submissions per day.
+* 16GB RAM should be enough for production setups with less than 1million survey submissions per day on a 2GHz clock speed machine..

 * Postgres, redis-server should be running